6'eren

 6'eren is a Danish subscription television channel operated by Warner Bros.
 Discovery EMEA.
 It replaced SBS Net on 1 January 2009.

 The channel's target audience is males, branding itself with the slogan "Denmark's got a new TV Channel - and it's for men" (Danmark har fået en ny TV-kanal, og den er for mænd).
 The channel also shows La Liga and FA Cup football.
-Matches involving Swansea City during the 2013–14 Premier League season, were extensively shown on the channel due to Michael Laudrup's time at the club as manager.
+Matches involving Swansea City during the 2013–14 Premier League season were extensively shown on the channel due to Michael Laudrup's time at the club as manager.

-Like other terrestrial distributed in Denmark, 6'eren does not interrupt shows with commercials.
+Like other terrestrial services distributed in Denmark, 6'eren does not interrupt shows with commercials.

 6'eren is distributed through terrestrial, satellite and cable and is available to approximately 75% of all Danish households.

+History

+The origin of the channel dates back to a 2006 decision taken by SBS.
+In March of that year, it was announced that TVDamnark would be replaced by a new channel, Kanal 4, aimed at a female demographic.
+Due to concerns from SBS over the introduction of digital terrestrial television in Denmark, SBS announced that the terrestrial broadcast of Kanal 4 was a temporary measure, and that a new channel would take place the terrestrial transmitter network effective 1 January 2007.

+The new channel, SBS NET, was aimed at the 21-50 demographic targeting male viewers more than females, in contrast to Kanal 4, its predecessor.
+By inheriting the terrestrial network it was the SBS channel with the highest penetration rate in Denmark (75% of households).
+As with Kanal 4, SBS NET inherited the morning block of cartoons and the local news services from TVDanmark.